FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/01-Overview/README.md

 - Register each application separately.
 - Follow the principle of least privilege.
+- Request only the API permissions required by the application.
-- Prefer certificates over client secrets when possible.
+- Prefer certificates over client secrets whenever possible.
+- Prefer Managed Identities for Azure-hosted workloads.
-- Rotate credentials regularly.
+- Rotate secrets and certificates regularly.
-- Store secrets securely using Azure Key Vault.
+- Store credentials securely using Azure Key Vault.
-- Review unused App Registrations periodically.
+- Remove unused App Registrations to reduce the attack surface.
+- Periodically review granted API permissions and administrator consent.

 ---

 ## Common Pitfalls

 - Confusing App Registrations with Enterprise Applications.
+- Confusing the Application Object with the Service Principal.
 - Embedding credentials directly into application code.
 - Granting excessive API permissions.
-- Forgetting to rotate client secrets.
+- Forgetting to rotate client secrets or certificates.
 - Registering multiple unrelated applications under a single App Registration.
-- Confusing the Application Object with the Service Principal.
+- Using long-lived credentials when more secure authentication methods are available.
+- Assuming an App Registration automatically has access to Azure resources without explicit permissions.

 ---